htcondor/htcondor/docs/version-history/upgrading-from-10-0-to-23-0-versions.rst

 most significant changes; a full list of changes can be found in the version history: \ `Version 10 Feature Releases <../version-history/feature-versions-10-x.html>`_):

-- Absent slot configuration, execution points will use a partitionable slot.

-- Linux cgroups enforce maximum memory utilization by default.
+- A *condor_startd* without any slot types defined will now default to a single partitionable slot rather than a number of static slots equal to the number of cores as it was in previous versions.
+The configuration template ``use FEATURE : StaticSlots`` was added for admins wanting the old behavior.
+  :jira:`2026`

+- In an HTCondor Execution Point started by root on Linux, the default for cgroups memory has changed to be enforcing.
+This means that jobs that use more then their provisioned memory will be put on hold with an appropriate hold message.
+  The previous default can be restored by setting :macro:`CGROUP_MEMORY_LIMIT_POLICY` = none on the Execution points.
+  :jira:`1974`

-- Can now define DAGMan save points to be able to rerun DAGs from there.
+- Users can now define DAGMan save points to be able to save the state of a DAGs progess to a file and then re-run a DAG from that saved point of progress.

-- Much better control over environment variables when using DAGMan.

-- Administrators can enable and disable job submission for a specific user.

-- Can set a minimum number of CPUs allocated to a user.
+  :jira:`1636`

+- DAGMan has much better user control of enviroment variables present in the DAGMan job propers environment via *condor_submit_dag*\'s new flags (``-include_env`` & ``-insert_env``) and/or the new DAG file description command ``ENV``.
+  :jira:`1955`
+  :jira:`1580`

+- Added the :ref:`man-pages/condor_qusers:*condor_qusers*` command to monitor and control users at the Access Point.
+Users disabled at the Access Point are no longer allowed to submit jobs.
+Jobs submitted before the user was disabled are allowed to run to completion.
+When a user is disabled, an optional reason string can be provided.
+  :jira:`1723`
+  :jira:`1853`

+- The *condor_negotiator* now support setting a minimum floor number of cores that any given submitter should get, regardless of their fair share.
+This can be set or queried via the *condor_userprio* tool, in the same way that the ceiling can be set or get.
+  :jira:`557`

-- condor_status -gpus shows nodes with GPUs and the GPU properties.
+- Added a ``-gpus`` option to *condor_status*.
+With this option *condor_status* will show only machines that have GPUs provisioned; and it will show information about the GPU properties.

-- condor_status -compact shows a row for each slot type.
+  :jira:`1958`

+- The output of *condor_status* when using the ``-compact`` option has been improved to show a separate row for the second and subsequent slot type for machines that have multiple slot types.
+Also the totals now count slots that have the ``BackfillSlot`` attribute under the ``Backfill`` or ``BkIdle`` columns.
+  :jira:`1957`

-- Container images may now be transferred via a file transfer plugin.
+- Container universe jobs may now specify the *container_image* to be an image transferred via a file transfer plugin.
+  :jira:`1820`

 - Support for Enterprise Linux 9, Amazon Linux 2023, and Debian 12.

-- Can write job information in AP history file for every execution attempt.

-- Can run defrag daemons with different policies on distinct sets of nodes.
+  :jira:`1285`
+  :jira:`1742`
+  :jira:`1938`

+- Administrators can specify a new history file for Access Points that records information about a job for each execution attempt.
+If enabled then this information can be queried via *condor_history* ``-epochs``.
+  :jira:`1104`

+- A single HTCondor pool can now have multiple *condor_defrag* daemons running and they will not interfere with each other so long as each has :macro:`DEFRAG_REQUIREMENTS` that select mutually exclusive subsets of the pool.
+  :jira:`1903`

-- Add condor_test_token tool to generate a short lived SciToken for testing.
+- Add *condor_test_token* tool to generate a short lived SciToken for testing.
+  :jira:`1115`

-- The job’s executable is no longer renamed to ‘condor_exec.exe’.
+- The job’s executable is no longer renamed to ``condor_exec.exe``.
+  :jira:`1227`

 Upgrading from a 10.0 LTS version of HTCondor to a 23.0 LTS version will also introduce changes that administrators and users of sites running from an